A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Proposed Methods for State Estimation

 with

 and estimation error covariance:

-\end{rem} \end{enumerate} The advantage of approach b) w.r.t. a) is that b) can be solved in complex variables.
-In both cases, since the load estimates $S_\text{pseudo}$ are known beforehand, this part of the problem can be computed offline, taking this iterative computational cost outside the real-time operation of the system.
+\end{rem} \end{enumerate} The advantage of approach b) with respect to a) is that b) can be solved in complex variables.
+In both cases, since the load estimates $S_\text{psd}$ are known beforehand, this part of the problem can be computed offline, taking this iterative computational cost outside the real-time operation of the system.